conradakunga/Blog/_posts/2026-02-04-beware-the-folly-of-default-parameters-in-sql-server-stored-procedures.md

 ```

-Personally, I would prefer a combination of the **previous** method and robust tests.
+Personally, I would prefer a combination of the **latter** method and robust tests.

 ### TLDR